TheKingOfLettuce/Lettuce.Log.Core/README.md

 ### Logger

 `Logger` objects are where you log messages to certain `LogEventLevel`.
-Every log message is context aware, making using of Microsoft's Caller Attributes, where the Calling file, method and line number are all passed with each log call.
+Every log message is context aware, making using of [Microsoft's Caller Attributes](https://learn.microsoft.com/en-us/dotnet/csharp/language-reference/attributes/caller-information), where the calling file, method and line number are all passed with each log call.

 `Logger` objects are also the collection `ILogFormatter` and `ILogDestination` objects.